raspberrypilearning/ai-LLM-prompt/en/step_3.md

 **It's totally on you (the person) to make sure the tool you are using is working correctly and that the output from it isn't used to cause harm.**

 --- /task ---

-In the next step, you will look at setting a **persona** for an LLM.